-REFLECT EVIDENCE SELF-ASSESSMENT ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now Assess y our curren t practice Identify actions to enhance your support Agree a deadline for your actions Emerging Developing Embedding your actions 2.1 - To what extent do you create opportunities for Service children to meet, and explore experiences together? dd/mm/yy 2.2 - To what extent is your pastoral support informed by Service children's voices?
+REFLECT EVIDENCE SELF-AS SESSMEN Т ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now Assess y our curren t practice Identify actions to enhance your support Agree a deadline for your actions Emerging Developing Embedding 2.1 - To what extent do you create opportunities for Service children to meet, and explore experiences together?
+2.2 - To what extent is your pastoral support informed by Service children's voices?
 2.3 - To what extent do you have mechanisms to provide tailored support when Service children need it while ensuring that they are not singled out unnecessarily?
+2.4 - To what extent does pastoral support take account of points of stress including deployment/weekending, school moves and caring responsibilities?
+2.5 - To what extent do you nurture Service children's identities, and help them feel understood?
+S